supersimplesuper/docs/website/docs/security/faq/index.md

 ### How do you handle identity access and authorisation controls?

 We use the AWS standard services (in particular, IAM) to handle infrastructure access to our apps.
-The privileges these accounts need for access are handled by creating roles, attach policies to those roles then finally attaching the roles to IAM identities.
+The privileges these accounts need for access are handled by creating roles, attaching policies to those roles then finally attaching the roles to IAM identities.

 ### Is multi-factor authentication required for all remote user access?

 Yes.
-This extends to all of the services that we interface with as well (AWS, Sentry etc. See the question "What third parties will have access to data?" for a full list)
+This extends to all of the services that we interface with as well (AWS, Sentry, etc. See the question "What third parties will have access to data?" for a full list)

 ### What are your timeframes for notification around a data breach?

 If a data breach is suspected then a full investigation will be launched.
 Notification to third parties that a breach has occurred will be performed once we have confirmed the exact nature and extent of the breach.
-Disclosure timeframes would vary depending on the breach itself however we would expect notification to take no longer than 24 hours after detection.
+Disclosure timeframes would vary depending on the breach itself; however, we would expect notification to take no longer than 24 hours after detection.

 ### Do you have an incident response plan in place?